Stubs42/OrangeLine/README.md

 SCL Attenuation Trimpod: Attenuator for the CV input, positiv (unipolar), negative (bipolar)

 S&H Button.
-Switches whether a cv change on output should occur on evry clock tick (S&H off) or only when a trigger output on that channel occured.
+Switches whether a cv change on output should occur on evry clock tick (S&H off) or only when a trigger output or new gate on that channel occured.

 S&H Input: Polyphonic input for S&H per channel.
 If S&H input channel n is > 5V. cv output channel n is set to s&h.